imbolc/aiohttp_skeleton/README.md

 * json serialization with ujson
 * custom error pages
 * trailing slash middleware
 * deployment with git and fabric
 * nginx

     * version hashes for static files
     * and its agressive caching

 * supervisor
+* let's encrypt

 Installation